sumitoinam14-alt/spam_email_sms_classifier/README.md

-# Spam Email Detection using Machine Learning
+# Spam Email SMS Classifier using Machine Learning
+A Machine Learning project that classifies SMS messages as Spam or Ham using Python, Scikit-learn, and Streamlit.

 ## Overview
 This project is a Machine Learning application that classifies SMS or email messages as **Spam** or **Not Spam (Ham)**.
 The model is trained using a labeled dataset and predicts whether a message is spam based on its content.